kozakvoj/url-expander/README.md

 # URL Expander

-Promise based URL expander with multiple supported shorteners.
+Promise based URL expander for Node with multiple supported shorteners.
 Currently, these shorteners are supported:

-- Goo.gl
+- Goo.gl - using API
-- Bit.ly
+- Bit.ly - using API
-- Tinyurl.com
+- Tinyurl.com - using scrapping from tinyurl.com preview page

 ## Examples